Soc 305 - Culture and Personality » 2019 » Exam 3

 In the book a higher-order mental process includes

-A. smell and touch of animals
+A. thinking and reasoning of animals

-B. thinking and reasoning of animals
+B. touch and smell of humans

-C. decision making and problem solving of humans
+D. decision making and problem solving of humans

 Question #40